best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 It is important to record this information to ensure reproducibility.

 The simplest way to document which packages your code is dependent on is to record them in a text file.
-This is typically called `requirements.txt`.
+We typically call this text file `requirements.txt`.

 Python packages record their dependencies within their `setup.py` file, via `setup(install_requires=...)`.
 You can get a list of your installed python packages using `pip freeze` in the command line.